SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_BGAN_Manager.md

 The credentials must be filled in on the General page in order for any information to be polled.
 As long as this is not done, the element will not work.
 The credentials list is as follows:

-- User Name
-- Password
 - Scope
 - Client ID
 - Client Secret

-The user name and password can be configured in the network.
 The default scope, client ID and secret can be found in the Rest API documentation.
 However, they will be configurable in the network.

 ### Redundancy